murchie85/gossipSimulator/README.md

 ## AI Optimisers

-1. Spread rumour as far and wide as possible and/or to get it to last forever [AI DAVE]
+1. Spread gossip as far and wide as possible and/or to get it to last forever [AI DAVE]
-2. Selfish create rumour to gain status points.
+2. Selfish create gossip to gain status points.
 [AI BOB]
 3. Generic optimizer - looks for trends and copies the most succesful